-Advent, the season of worship leading up to Christmas, is a time of looking ahead, longing for and preparing for Christ our Lord, who has come and is coming again.
+Advent is the season of worship leading up to Christmas.
+It’s a time of looking ahead, longing for and preparing for Christ, who has come and is coming again.
 This year we focus on prophecies of the Messiah in Isaiah.
 May God awaken wonder and longing in our hearts for our Lord!